AS400671/dashboard/README.md

 ## AS400671 Dashboard

-Main website for AS-STYPR(AS400671)
+Main website for AS-STYPR (AS400671)

-Note: There is a vulnerability on this code, and It is not recommended to use this for production.

 API and connectivity checkers are available in `./internal/`

-Licensed under MIT License.
+Under MIT License.

+## Important Note

+There is a vulnerability on this code, so it is highly not recommended to use this project for production.